MJoergen/qnice_cpu/src/registers/README.md

 ![Write-Before-Read](write_before_read.png)

-Here we see the execution of the :
+Here we see the execution of the `MOVE @--R1, @R1` instruction.
 * In the first clock cycle the DECODE stage reads from register 1.
 * In the second clock cycle the result of the read operation (`0AF6`) is presented on `src_val_o` and `dst_val_o`.
 Simultaneously, a write (`0AF5`) is being performed to register 1, but no new read is issued.
-* Nevertheless, despite the lack of a read request, the outputs are updated with the new value just written.
+* In the third clock cycle, despite the lack of a read request, the outputs are updated with the new value just written.

-This feature is used during the `MOVE @--R1, @R1` instruction.

 Here is another example with a similar behaviour:

 ![Write-Before-Read-2](write_before_read_2.png)

 This is during execution of the `SUB @R1++, @R1` instruction.
+The first cycle shows a read from register 1, the second cycle shows a write to register 1, and cycles 3 and 4 both present the new value, despite no read request.

 ## Implementation